technology-group-solutions-llc/ansible-meraki/README.md

 # Normal workflow for adding switches
 ## Update Excel Inventory Workbook and export CSV
 The easiest way I have found to do this so far is:
-1. Fill in the site_name, site_address, and device_name fields in the inventory spreadsheet on sharepoint for the devices you want to add
+1. Fill in the net_name, site_address, and hostname fields in the inventory spreadsheet on sharepoint for the devices you want to add
 2. Select the entire Inventory tab's fields by clicking the upper left box in the sheet
 3. Copy to clipboard (CTRL-C)
 4. Open Excel on your machine, paste the data, Save As csv